Imo State University

-In the very first beginning, Imo State University at Owerri was temporary accommodated within the campus of Alvan Ikoku Federal College of Education from May to December 1992.
+In the very first beginning, Imo State University at Owerri was temporarily accommodated within the campus of Alvan Ikoku Federal College of Education from May to December 1992.
 The university later moved to its own premises of four building within the Federal University of Technology Owerri, at the Lake Nwaebere Campus.
 At the translocation of the Federal University to the permanent site, Ihiagwa near Owerri, the Lake Nwaebere Campus of that university was then acquired for Imo State University.

 The first batch of students was allocated to the Imo State University by JAMB in February 1993.
 The National Universities Commission also formally approved the re-establishment of the university in 1992 at the Lake Nwaebere Campus.
 Today, Imo State University has many Faculties and Departments that graduate students every year.
 The university produces First Class, Second Class and Third Class graduates each year.
 These students are absorbed into the labour force after going through one your National Youth Service Corps (NYSC).
-The best graduated students are usually given award and automatic employment in the university.
+The best graduated students are usually given monetary awards and automatic employment in the university.